sebftw/Eiko/README.md

 * **OS:** Windows or Linux.
 * **Hardware:** An NVIDIA GPU.
 A GeForce GTX 10-series, RTX-series, or newer is recommended.

-If you don't have a GPU, you can instead run Eiko for Python from Google Colab [here](https://colab.research.google.com/github/sebftw/Eiko/blob/main/examples/python/eiko_in_colab.ipynb).
+If you don't have a GPU, you can instead run Eiko from Google Colab [here](https://colab.research.google.com/github/sebftw/Eiko/blob/main/examples/python/eiko_in_colab.ipynb).

 <!-- START_MATLAB_ONLY -->
 ### Installing Eiko for MATLAB